CiscoTestAutomation/pyats-image-builder/README.md

   paths:                        # list of paths to the job files
     - relative/path/to/job.py
     - /absolute/path/to/job/in/workspace/job.py
-  matches:                      # list of regex expressions to match in discovery
+  match:                        # list of regex expressions to matching python job files
     - .*job.py

 proxy:                          # proxy variables - use this if your host server is behind a proxy